rohan-g0re/Leetcode/Neetcode/Stacks/daily_temperatures.md

-# USE Monotonic Stack Logic for NGE (Next Greatest Element) --> BUT PUSH INDEXES because if you just push temperatures, the returned count would npt be correct even ig you count pops
+# USE Monotonic Stack Logic for NGE (Next Greatest Element) --> BUT PUSH INDEXES because if you just push temperatures, the returned count would not be correct even if you count pops

 ### Verbose edition